 Enter computer vision.
 In the last few years, a number of tools have been developed to scan drone images and videos for objects of interest during a search and rescue operation.

-In this article - we will give a brief introduction and comparison of the tools that appear on the market at time of writing (March 14, 2023): Loc8, Searchlight, SARUAV, and of course - Eagle Eyes.
+In this article - we will give a brief introduction and comparison of currently available tools for drones in search and rescue to help locate missing persons: Loc8, Searchlight, SARUAV, and of course - Eagle Eyes.
 These are just the commercial tools available now - there are a whole slew of experimental prototypes from the academic literature, and those might just be the subject for another article one day.

 Before we start, a disclaimer: As the author of one of these tools (Eagle Eyes), I cannot claim to be unbiased.
 However, I do my best to give everyone a fair shake in this post - we are after all working towards the same objective: To help Search and Rescue teams to find people more effectively.
 If any of the publishers or users of these tools spot any inaccuracies, feel free to reach out to info@eagleeyessearch.com, and I will correct them.